 Over the last 22 years, NACOLE has provided focused training and technical assistance specific to civilian oversight and police accountability.
 With an ever-growing demand for information and guidance on oversight, NACOLE has committed itself to providing more training and networking events throughout the year.
-With the tools and knowledge it has gathered, NACOLE works with oversight practitioners and community members to develop and implement distinct and region-specific events that are free to those who attend.
+With the tools and knowledge it has gathered, NACOLE works with oversight practitioners and community members to develop and implement distinct and region-specific events.

 The regional training and networking events assist NACOLE in its continued effort to develop and deliver training, offer technical support and assistance, and provide an enhanced knowledge-base of emerging and best practices.
 Please check the website often to see if there is an event taking place near you.

 NACOLE is excited to announce the first event in our 2018 Regional Training Series in Seattle, Washington on June 28, 2018, at the Bertha Knight Landes Room in Seattle’s City Hall.

 This training event, co-hosted by NACOLE, the King County Office of Law Enforcement Oversight (OLEO), the King County Office of the Ombuds, the ACLU of Washington, the Seattle Office of the Inspector General, the Seattle Office of Police Accountability, the Spokane Office of the Police Ombudsman, Seattle Councilmember Lorena González, and several community organizations, seeks to address many issues important to those interested or working in civilian oversight of law enforcement.
 In particular, this training will take on the topics of policing in sanctuary cities, inquests, reviewing police use-of-force, and how oversight offices can overcome the challenges of outreach.
 This training is geared toward a variety of audiences including, but not limited to, community members, oversight practitioners, justice system stakeholders, and academics.